Keep your pets safe during storm season

 Identification

 It is very important that your pet has a form of identification on them in case they do happen to escape.
 An ID tag with your pet’s name and your phone number, and an updated microchip are ideal.
 According to the RSPCA, at least 30 percent of pets that enter the RSPCA have microchips, but the chip is not registered to the owner; it’s important to make sure your details are kept up to date for a quick reunion.
-ID tags can be purchased and engraved on the spot from your local PETstock store.
+ID tags can be purchased and engraved on the spot from your local Petstock store.

 Stay with your pet